 Process:

 The manufacturing process of instant tea includes water treatment, material selection, infusion, filtration, purification, concentration, ingredient blending, and drying.
 Instant tea processing involves advanced technology to overcome challenges such as poor solubility, susceptibility to moisture, and loss of tea aroma during concentration and drying.
-Since concentration and drying are critical stages for the production, traditional hot concentration methods can lead to loss of tea aroma and browning of tea soup.
+Since concentration and drying are critical production stages, traditional hot concentration methods can lead to the loss of tea aroma and browning of tea soup.
 Therefore, research has been conducted on the application of ambient temperature membrane concentration technology, which has shown promising results.
 This method involves using a semi-permeable membrane with controlled porosity to allow only water molecules to pass through while retaining tea solids, thereby achieving the desired concentration.

 Methods: